 Rather, Desjardins and his staff that includes Assistant GM Brock Sunderland and Scouts Miles Gorrell and Jeremy Snyder have been busy south of the border, searching for potential future REDBLACKS at NFL training camps.

-However, despite the fact that Desjardins and his crew weren’t able to catch any of the games as they happened, it doesn’t mean this week won’t prove to be an important for the club at some point down the road.
+However, despite the fact that Desjardins and his crew weren’t able to catch any of the games as they happened, it doesn’t mean this week won’t prove to be an important one for the club at some point down the road.

 “The fact that non-primary quarterbacks are playing is certainly advantageous for us.
 It gives us a better chance to evaluate guys when they’re playing with better players on their team versus the pre-season,” said Desjardins through a phone interview from his hotel in Seattle.